AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 <b>1)</b> Print multiple test cubes with variations of 2% EM.
 You can do this all in once plate by adjusting settings for each object.
 Save it as a .3mf file for reuse later.

 <b>2)</b> Inspect each cube.
 Once you are nearing the correct EM, the top should feel noticeably smoother.
-Too much EM will look and feel rough, and too little EM will have gaps between the lines.
+Too much EM will look and feel rougher, and too little EM will have gaps between the lines.

 <b>3)</b> If desired, run the process again but with 0.5% intervals.
 Most PIF providers tune down to the 0.5% range, some even less.

-I have found that most ABS falls in the 91-94% range.
+I have found that most ABS falls within the 91-94% range.

-This image shows 0.5% intervals, and how the print becomes noticeably more shiny and glass-like around perfect EM.
-This is not just a trick of the light - #3 was the best.
+This image shows 0.5% intervals.
+Notice how the print becomes noticeably more shiny and glass-like around perfect EM (cube #3).
+This is not just a trick of the light.
+Shininess is not always the best indicator, but it makes a good visual example.

 ![](Images/EMPrints-Fine.png)